 TAFE SA uses this information to assess if you will need any learning support during your studies and to assist your lecturer in personalising your training.

 Qualifications funded under Subsidised Training require applicants to complete a supervised CSPA regardless of prior educational attainment, employment experience or employment status.
 This is a condition of accessing publicly funded training places.
 There are no exceptions.

 To access subsidised training other eligibility criteria must also be met.

-Some qualifications require CSPA as part of Course Admissions Requirements when applying for a place at TAFE SA.
+Some qualifications require CSPA as part of Course Admissions Requirements (CAR) when applying for a place at TAFE SA.